jmarkfen/EVSU-BSIT-2022-2023-Semester2-OpenCards/CCNA 323 Connecting Networks [3C][Remot]/Module-3-Network-Security-Concepts.summary.md

 ## this malware executes arbitrary code and installs copies of itself in the memory of the infected computer.

 - worm

+## executes a specific unwanted, and often harmful, function on a computer.

+- virus

+## When an infected application or file is downloaded and opened, this malware can attack the end device from within.

+- trojan horse

+## other types of malware

+- adware
+- ransomware
+- rootkit
+- spyware

 ## Networks are susceptible to the following types of attacks